-An "electronic money transfer" is a business that receives money for transmission by means such as wire, facsimile, or other systems.
+An "currency transmitter" is a business that receives money for transmission by means such as wire, facsimile, or other systems.
 Companies or individuals that provide transmitter services for a fee or other consideration must apply for a license.
 A license requirement is obtaining a $50,000 surety bond.

 The obligee that requires a surety bond to be on file is the Rhode Island Division of Banking.
 The bond must be in place to protect consumers in the event the licensee does not comply with state laws and regulations.
 If found in violation, a claim may be placed against the surety bond.
 The licensee (the principal listed on the bond) is responsible for repayment of the claimed amount.
 If the surety pays the claim, the principal is required to reimburse the surety.

 A minimum surety bond with the base amount of $50,000 must be posted.
 The bond will be uploaded into the NMLS electronic bond system (ESB).

 Failure to pay renewal fees will result in late filing penalties and/or administrative action against a license.
 Branch locations must be renewed as well.
 Payments must be made to the NMLS.
 The option of not renewing is not acceptable.
 A license remains valid until a licensee requests to surrender a license and/or branch location on the NMLS.
 If a licensee holds more than one license and fails to renew one of them, this is cause administrative action against all licenses, even if the others were properly renewed.